The 6 Best Small Frying Pans (for Perfect Eggs & More)

 The 5-inch model can perfectly cook one 1 egg, one hamburger, one toast, or any quick single-serving breakfast (egg muffin sandwich) or dinner (baby steaks/Quesadilla).
 You can also reheat leftover baby food.

-The GreenPan mini skillet is oven-safe up to 400 F, the silicone sleeve keeps the handle cool, and it is dishwasher-safe.
+It is oven-safe up to 400 F, the silicone sleeve keeps the handle cool, and it is dishwasher-safe.

 mini fry pan with silicone handle